-- Transmission line theory should be followed for good impedance matching to prevent reflections. - Clock drivers should be presented with the proper loads. - LVDS outputs are current drivers and require a closed current loop. - HCSL drivers are switched current outputs and require a DC path to ground via 50 $\Omega$ termination. - LVPECL outputs are open emitter and require a DC path to ground. - Receivers should be presented with a signal biased to their specified DC bias level (common mode voltage) for proper operation.
-Some receivers have self-biasing inputs that automatically bias to the proper voltage level; in this case, the signal should normally be AC coupled.
+- Transmission line theory should be followed for good impedance matching to prevent reflections. - Clock drivers should be presented with the proper loads. - LVDS outputs are current drivers and require a closed current loop. - HCSL drivers are switched current outputs and require a DC path to ground through $50-\Omega$ termination. - LVPECL outputs are open emitter and require a DC path to ground.